sonatatlas/sonatatlas.github.io/_posts/2019-01-23-compilation.md

 ## Process
 Prior to execution, a program must first be written.
 This is generally done in source code, which is then compiled at compile time (and statically linked at link time) to an executable.
 This executable is then invoked, most often by an operating system, which loads the program into memory (load time), possibly performs dynamic linking, and then begins execution by moving control to the entry point of the program; all these steps depend on the Application Binary Interface of the operating system.
 At this point execution begins and the program enters run time.
 The program then runs until it ends, either normal termination or a crash.

-### Thread
++ __Thread__

   In computer science, a thread of execution is __the smallest sequence of programmed instructions that can be managed independently by a scheduler__, which is typically a part of the operating system.
 The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
 Multiple threads can exist within one process, executing concurrently and sharing resources such as memory, while different processes do not share these resources.
 In particular, the threads of a process share its executable code and the values of its dynamically allocated variables and non-thread-local global variables at any given time.

-## Interpreter
++ __Channel__

+  In computing, a channel is a model for interprocess communication and synchronization via message passing.
+A message may be sent over a channel, and another process or thread is able to receive messages sent over a channel it has a reference to, as a stream.
+Different implementations of channels may be buffered or not, and either synchronous or asynchronous.

++ __Interpreter__

   __A system that executes a program__ is called an interpreter of the program.
 Loosely speaking, an interpreter actually does what the program says to do.
 This contrasts with a language translator that converts a program from one language to another.
 The most common language translators are compilers.
 Translators typically convert their source from a high-level, human readable language into a lower-level language (sometimes as low as native machine code) that is simpler and faster for the processor to directly execute.
 The idea is that the ratio of executions to translations of a program will be large; that is, a program need only be compiled once and can be run any number of times.
 This can provide a large benefit for translation versus direct interpretation of the source language.
 One trade-off is that development time is increased, because of the compilation.
 In some cases, only the changed files must be recompiled.
 Then the executable needs to be relinked.
 For some changes, the executable must be rebuilt from scratch.
 As computers and compilers become faster, this fact becomes less of an obstacle.
 Also, the speed of the end product is typically more important to the user than the development time.

-### Bytecode interpreters
++ __Bytecode interpreters__

   There is __a spectrum of possibilities between interpreting and compiling, depending on the amount of analysis performed before the program is executed.__ For example, Emacs Lisp is compiled to bytecode, which is a highly compressed and optimized representation of the Lisp source, but is not machine code (and therefore not tied to any particular hardware).
 This "compiled" code is then interpreted by a bytecode interpreter (itself written in C).
 The compiled code in this case is machine code for a virtual machine, which is implemented not in hardware, but in the bytecode interpreter.
 Such compiling interpreters are sometimes also called compreters.
 In a bytecode interpreter each instruction starts with a byte, and therefore bytecode interpreters have up to 256 instructions, although not all may be used.
 Some bytecodes may take multiple bytes, and may be arbitrarily complicated.

-### Threaded code interpreters
++ __Threaded code interpreters__

   Threaded code interpreters are __similar to bytecode interpreters but instead of bytes they use pointers.__ Each "instruction" is a word that points to a function or an instruction sequence, possibly followed by a parameter.
 The threaded code interpreter either loops fetching instructions and calling the functions they point to, or fetches the first instruction and jumps to it, and every instruction sequence ends with a fetch and jump to the next instruction.
 Unlike bytecode there is no effective limit on the number of different instructions other than available memory and address space.
 The classic example of threaded code is the Forth code used in Open Firmware systems: the source language is compiled into "F code" (a bytecode), which is then interpreted by a virtual machine.

-### Abstract syntax tree interpreters
++ __Abstract syntax tree interpreters__

   In the spectrum between interpreting and compiling, another approach is to __transform the source code into an optimized abstract syntax tree (AST),__ then execute the program following this tree structure, or use it to generate native code just-in-time.
 In this approach, each sentence needs to be parsed just once.
 As an advantage over bytecode, the AST keeps the global program structure and relations between statements (which is lost in a bytecode representation), and when compressed provides a more compact representation.
 Thus, using AST has been proposed as a better intermediate format for just-in-time compilers than bytecode.
 Also, it allows the system to perform better analysis during runtime.

-### Just-in-time compilation
++ __Just-in-time compilation__

   Further blurring the distinction between interpreters, bytecode interpreters and compilation is just-in-time compilation (JIT), __a technique in which the intermediate representation is compiled to native machine code at runtime.__ This confers the efficiency of running native code, at the cost of startup time and increased memory use when the bytecode or AST is first compiled.
 Adaptive optimization is a complementary technique in which the interpreter profiles the running program and compiles its most frequently executed parts into native code.
 Both techniques are a few decades old, appearing in languages such as Smalltalk in the 1980s.

-### Self-interpreter
++ __Self-interpreter__

   A self-interpreter is a programming language interpreter written in __a programming language which can interpret itself;__ an example is a BASIC interpreter written in BASIC.
 Self-interpreters are related to self-hosting compilers.

-### Microcode
++ __Microcode__

   Microcode is a very commonly used technique "that imposes an interpreter between the hardware and the architectural level of a computer".
 As such, the microcode is __a layer of hardware-level instructions that implement higher-level machine code instructions or internal state machine sequencing in many digital processing elements.__ Microcode is used in general-purpose central processing units, as well as in more specialized processors such as microcontrollers, digital signal processors, channel controllers, disk controllers, network interface controllers, network processors, graphics processing units, and in other hardware.

 # Inter-process Communication
 In computer science, inter-process communication or interprocess communication (IPC) refers specifically to the mechanisms an operating system provides to __allow the processes to manage shared data__.
 Typically, applications can use IPC, categorized as clients and servers, where the client requests data and the server responds to client requests.
 Many applications are both clients and servers, as commonly seen in distributed computing.
 Methods for doing IPC are divided into categories which vary based on software requirements, such as performance and modularity requirements, and system circumstances, such as network bandwidth and latency.